Is 'Scream 7' In The Works? Here Is What We Know About The Horror Film Sequel

 Our favourite masked murderer is all set to return to the big screen.
 Scream 7 is happening and Ghostface is ready to go on a killing spree (again!).

-Although, there is one slight change.
+Though this time around, there is one slight change.
 Christopher Landon, known for directing Happy Death Day and its sequel, will be taking over the director’s chair from Matt Bettinelli-Olpin and Tyler Gillett.
-Also known as Radio Silence, the duo previously directed the previous two instalments – Scream 5 and Scream 6 which were critical and commercial successes.
-Despite the change of director, Radio Silence, along with their partner Chad Villella, will continue to be involved as executive producers.
+Also known as Radio Silence, the duo had directed the previous two instalments – Scream 5 and Scream 6 – which were both critical and commercial successes.
+Despite the change in director, Radio Silence, along with their partner Chad Villella, will continue to be involved in the project as executive producers.

 ‘Scream 7’ is reportedly in the works.